DanielTakeshi/Paper_Notes/reinforcement_learning/End-to-End_Training_of_Deep_Visuomotor_Policies.md

 ### The CNN

 The CNN has seven layers, which is low nowadays but I guess not at the time the paper was written.
+I'm not sure why they need three (!!) fully connected layers at the end, each of which is actually pretty small.

 It also uses something new: a **spatial feature point transformation**.
+One reason is that researchers often design CNNs to throw away spatial information to increase generality and robustness.

+TODO I'm not sure I understand why this is helpful.
+Might need to look at Section 5 again.

+They use a pre-training procedure, which makes sense.

 ### Other Details

+I know the usage of \pi_\theta to generate the ultimate policy.
+But what are the p functions, as shown in Table 1?
+Maybe think of all "p" functions as system dynamics?
+I need to understand their interaction.

+Also, I'd like to understand where the "linear-Gaussian" stuff comes from.
+What is it for?

 They use Bregman ADMM (alternating directions method of multipliers).
+However, I haven't been able to go through the math.

 ## Evaluation and Experiments

 This is where the paper shines, in my opinion, since they show robots performing tasks and it's easy for humans to see the results.
-There are four sets of
-experiments: hangar, cube, hammer, and bottle.
-All of these are done with the PR2 robot.
+There are four sets of real robot (PR2) experiments: hangar, cube, hammer, and bottle.
+They also test with Mujoco simulations.

 A few points: